Sharon-SHH/Capstone/README.md

 - Task Management: The app allows users to manage their tasks and to-do lists directly from the dashboard.
 Users can add, edit, and prioritize tasks, mark them as complete, and set reminders to stay organized and productive throughout the day.
 - Email Integration: user can integrate their email accounts with the app to receive summaries of unread emails directly on the dashboard.
 The email module provides the number of unread emails and it's better to have a quick overview of new messages.
 - Top News Headlines: The app aggregates top news headlines from reputable sources and displays them on the dashboard.
 Users can stay updated on the latest developments in various categories including world news, business, technology, and policy.
-- Text-to-Speech (TTS) functionality: The app can integrate a TTS engine that converts the text displayed on the dashboard into spoken audio.
+- Text-to-Speech functionality: The app can integrate a TTS engine that converts the text displayed on the dashboard into spoken audio.

 ## Implementation